mixuala/adventures-in-AI/exit-ticket.md

 	data: everything is a number
 		supervised vs unsupervised learning
 	perceptrons are the atoms of AI
+	activations
 	a race to the bottom: loss equations & gradient descent putting it all together

+So what really happened?

+	model + learned weights

 different models for different tasks